-I just came across another interesting article in the Parenting section of the NYT that I wanted to share with our followers.
-This one is titled “More Anxiety Than Relief”: Baby Monitors That Track Vital Signs Are Raising Questions.
+I came across an interesting article in the Parenting section of the New York Times that I wanted to share entitled “More Anxiety Than Relief”: Baby Monitors That Track Vital Signs Are Raising Questions.
 Baby Monitoring devices have been around for years.
-Lets take a look further into the article.
+Let’s take a look further into the article.

 The article describes how one of the most popular baby monitoring products in the marketplace, namely the Owlet Smart Sock recently developed a software glitch and stopped communicating altogether with the phone app.
 The manufacturer has since fixed the problem but the underlying issue regarding not only the Owlet, but the entire baby monitoring industry at large is, do these products actually save babies lives or are they just giving parents a false sense of security?
-In my opinion it’s the latter.
 Once you’ve read the article, it becomes abundantly clear this industry is preying on the fears that manifests in parents as a result of the possibility of their baby dying of SIDS.
 Currently there are approximately 35.4 SIDS related deaths per 100,000 babies.
 Among the most vulnerable are those babies who are inexperienced tummy sleepers who begin rolling over in the first few months of life.
 However, if your baby rolls over and stops breathing, for example due to an airway obstruction, there isn’t a baby monitoring device in the world that is going to resuscitate them.
 Instead we should be focusing our efforts on providing babies with the safest sleeping environment possible.
 One that will ensure that in the event they roll from their backs to their tummy’s they will be able to breathe normally right through the sleep surface.
-This is the sleeping environment that the Breathe Easy Baby sleep system provides.
+This is the sleeping environment that the Breathe Easy Baby breathable crib mattress provides.
 It has been designed specifically to address this condition.
 Granted it’s not a hi-tech solution that has an awesome app that parents can monitor from their smart phone.
 Instead it’s a simple, durable, reliable and affordable solution that incorporates a level of ingenuity that defines products made in America.